bitovi/academy/src/typescript/7-interfaces.md

 ## Interfaces in Functions

 Interfaces are incredibly useful in describing the shape of objects we want to use in multiple situations.
-The following functions both require a ``Dinosaur`` object shape we've defined in the ``Dinosaur`` interface.
+The following functions both require a ``Dinosaur`` object shape we’ve defined in the ``Dinosaur`` interface.

 @sourceref ./7-3-2-functions.ts
 @codepen